 But most of us can’t harvest them fresh from the garden all year long.
 So we must come up with creative ways to preserve herbs for later use.

-How To Preserve Herbs From Your Garden
+9 Ways To Preserve Herbs

-There are many ways to preserve fresh herbs.
+There are many ways to preserve herbs.
 From drying to freezing, or making delicious herb-infused oils, vinegars, and butter… the options are endless!
 Here are my favorites…

 1. Storing Fresh Herbs In The Fridge